AHaQY/Key-Mismatch-Attack-on-NIST-KEMs/kyber_key_mismatch_attack/kyber1024-3/README.md

-This is key mismatch attack demo for Kyber1024 NIST Round 3
+This is key mismatch attack demo for Kyber1024 in NIST Round 3.

 # Structure